Entanglement between atomic condensates in an optical lattice: effects of interaction range: System

-where $a_i$ and $b_i$ are the annihilation operators of components A and B in the $i$-th site.
-The interaction parameters $\kappa^i_a(\kappa^i_b)$, $\kappa^i_{ab}$ and $\omega_i$ are respectively the intraspecies interaction, the interspecies interaction and the coupling rate between the two magnetic states in the $i$-th site.
-The hopping and the dipole-dipole interaction strengths between the $i$-th site and the $j$-th site are denoted by $\Omega^{ij}_a(\Omega^{ij}_b)$ and $g^{ij}=g_1$ or $g_2$ for the component A(B) respectively.
-We consider the atoms in each site to interact with the nearest neighbors and the next-nearest neighbors as shown in Fig. \ref{fig1}.
+\end{widetext} where $a_i$ and $b_i$ are the annihilation operators of components A and B in the $i$-th site.
+The interaction parameters $\kappa^i_a(\kappa^i_b)$, $\kappa^i_{ab}$ and $\omega_i$ are respectively the intra-component interaction, the inter-component interaction and the coupling rate between the two internal states in the $i$-th site.
+The hopping and the dipole-dipole interaction strengths between the $i$-th site and the $j$-th site are denoted by $\Omega^{ij}_a(\Omega^{ij}_b)$ and $g^{ij}_a$($g^{ij}_b$) for the component A(B) respectively, and $g^{ij}_{ab}$ is the dipolar strength between the two different component condensates.
+We consider the atoms in each site to interact with the nearest neighbors and the next-nearest neighbors only as shown in Fig. \ref{fig1}.
+We neglect the interaction between atoms with the larger separations for simplicity and intend to return to their role in the future work.
+We should emphasize, however, that we do find novel physics associated with the combination of on-site plus neighbor-neighbor interaction.

 For the purposes of discussion, we consider the interaction parameters and the number of atoms to be the same for each site, i.e., $\omega^i=\omega$, $\kappa=(\kappa^i_{a}+\kappa^i_{b}-\kappa^i_{ab})/4$ and $N^i=N$.
+Moreover, the atoms between the nearest neighbor with the same dipolar strength is considered, for $g^{ij}_a=g_a$, $g^{ij}_b=g_b$, $g^{ij}_{ab}=g_{ab}$ and $i,j$ are two indices for two nearest neighbors.
 In the Mott-insulator limit, $\Omega{\ll}{\kappa}$, the tunneling between the sites is negligible and hence the trapped two-component condensates in each site can be regarded as an ensemble of pseudo spin-half particles.
-For this case, we can write the Hamiltonian in terms of angular momentum operators in the following form:
+For this case, we can write the Hamiltonian in terms of angular momentum operators in the following form (omit the constant):